MariusRatzka/awesome-computer-generated-images/README.md

 *["Graphics Gems"](): A collection of code snippets and algorithms contributed by various graphics professionals, providing practical solutions to common graphics-related problems.

-*["ShaderX"}(): A series of books edited by Wolfgang Engel, featuring articles and code examples on advanced rendering techniques and shader programming.
+*["ShaderX"](): A series of books edited by Wolfgang Engel, featuring articles and code examples on advanced rendering techniques and shader programming.

 *["GPU Gems"](): Another series of books, published by NVIDIA, that covers advanced rendering techniques and GPU programming tips for real-time graphics.